ProfessionalProcrastinator001/ProfessionalProcrastinator001/README.md

 ## Assalamoalaikum 👋!

 ## 💼 About Me
-I'm Abdullah Adil ; a tech enthusiast who automates boring stuff and makes AI applications .
+I'm Abdullah Adil ; a tech enthusiast who automates boring stuff and is trying to build AI applications .

 - 🔭 I’m currently working on : Automating Google Sheets for data workflows using n8n
 - 🌱 I’m learning : AI Agents & Langchain